guardian/html-janitor/README.md

 HTML, chances are it's going to be messed up now and then, and this causes many HTML parsers to barf or drop content entirely.

-Janitor-js uses the best DOM parser for untrusted HTML -- the browser.
+Janitor-js uses the best DOM parser available for untrusted HTML -- browsers.
 It can be run client-side or server-side with a headless browser.

 ## Examples